rstudio/crosstalk/README.md

 Currently, the following filter controls are available.
 These are built-in to the Crosstalk package.

-* `filter_slider` - A range slider that filters on a single (numeric) column.
+* `filter_slider` - A range slider that filters on a single (numeric, date, or date/time) variable.
-* `filter_checkbox` - Filter using checkboxes to select the levels of a factor column to show.
+* `filter_checkbox` - List of checkboxes to filter based on a categorical variable.
-* `filter_select` - Filter using a [Selectize](http://selectize.github.io/selectize.js/)-based control to filter based on factor levels.
+* `filter_select` - [Selectize](http://selectize.github.io/selectize.js/)-based control to filter based on a categorical variable.

 These widgets work almost anywhere HTML widgets themselves do: R Markdown documents, Shiny apps, from the R console.